cmwt/CMB114_CW3/README.md

 # Running Unit Converter

-The user will need to install the latest version of Python on their computer and tick the 'Add Python 3.xx to PATH' option so that any packages required to run the GUI can be installed to your system.
+The user will need to install the latest version of Python on their computer.
 The python download links can be found at:

 https://www.python.org/downloads/